-which all the requirements for Program X. As a result, Company Foo
+with all the requirements for Program X. As a result, Company Foo

 updates its policies for Program X to remove Company Bar as an entity

 approved to access Program X data.
 Grace will no longer be able to

 receive CEKs for Program X email as she can no longer satisfy the